ksu-cs-textbooks/cis301/content/9-chapter/9_3-loops.md

 The process of proving the correctness of loop invariants is very similar to a mathematical induction proof.
 We must prove the loop invariant is true before the loop begins, which is analogous to the *base case* in mathematical induction.
 The process of assuming the invariant is true at the beginning of an iteration and proving that it is still true at the end of an iteration is just like mathematical induction's *inductive step*.

 If we prove those two things about our invariant, we can be certain the invariant will still hold after the loop terminates.
 Why?
-For the same reason mathematical induction proves a property for a general $n$:
+For the same reason mathematical induction proves a property for a general {{< math >}}$n${{< /math >}}:

 - We know the invariant holds before the loop begins
 - Because the invariant holds before the loop begins, we are sure it holds at the beginning of the first iteration